Abjad/abjad/trunk/abjad/docs/source/reference_manual/voices/index.rst

    ContiguousSelection(Note("c'4"), Note("d'4"), Note("e'4"), Note("f'2"), Note("g'1"))

-Abjad returns a selection.

 Getting the length of a voice
 -----------------------------

+The length of a voice is defined equal to the number of top-level components the voice contains.

-Get voice length with ``len()``:
+Get the length of a voice with ``len()``:

 ::

    >>> len(voice)
    3

-The length of a voice is defined equal to the number of top-level components the voice contains.

 Inspecting duration